JangirSumit/SQL-QUERIES/README.md

-# prime-numbers-in-sql-server
-Prime Numbers query in SQL server
+# SQL QUERIES FOR INTERVIEW

+* Prime Number
+* Draw a pattern